-The summer months are a perfect time for science, leadership and character-building education after dark.
-Whether families are camping, youth are attending science camps or just an evening enjoying a campfire, these are all perfect opportunities for a night hike.
+The summer months are a perfect time for science, leadership, and character-building education after dark.
+Whether families are camping, youth are attending organized camps or just an evening enjoying a campfire, these are all perfect opportunities for a night hike.
 Don’t be afraid of the dark; have fun exploring your world in the evenings.
 Make exploring the trails after dark fun, educational and not scary.

 Some goals to consider as you explore the darkness would include:

 - Creating comfort in a typically uncomfortable situation (darkness).

 - Education on nocturnal animals, their adaptations and sounds of the night.

 - Education about other night opportunities such as stars, planets and bioluminescent organisms, such as glowing fungus.

 - Using your senses – smell, sight, touch, and hearing – in the dark.

 - Confidence as you walk alone or lead the group through the darkness.